Torneos de Verano (Argentina)

 Torneos de Verano (Spanish for "Summer Tournaments") were a series of short friendly football pre-season tournaments held during the southern summer in Argentina every year, usually in January and February.
 They serve as preparation for the teams for the coming season; however, as the years have gone by, the competitiveness in the tournaments has increased, and they are now considered important competitions.
 This is clearly reflected in the high crowd attendance for the games.

-Since the first edition in 1968, the Torneos de Verano have been played uninterrupted, then being expanded to other cities of Argentina such as Córdoba, Mendoza, Rosario and Tandil.
+Since the first edition in 1968, the Torneos de Verano have been played uninterrupted, then being expanded to other cities of Argentina such as Córdoba, Mendoza, Rosario, Salta and Tandil.